microsoft/dotnet-apiport/docs/BreakingChanges/129 Two-way data-binding to a property with a non-public setter is not supported.md

 ### Affected APIs
 * `F:System.Windows.Data.BindingMode.TwoWay`

+### Category
+Windows Presentation Foundation (WPF)

 [More information](http://connect.microsoft.com/VisualStudio/feedback/details/773682/wpf-property-with-private-setter-is-updated-by-a-twoway-binding)

 <!--
     ### Notes
-    This is a good candidate for a source analyzer since most cases of two-way binding will be defined in XAML -->
+    This is a good candidate for a non-code source analyzer since most cases of two-way binding will be defined in XAML -->